socadk/design-practice-repository/activities/readme.md

 #### Architectural Analysis

-* Analysis of Architecturally Significant Requirements (ASRs) and feature/functional requirements:
+* Analysis of Architecturally Significant Requirements (ASRs), both functional and quality-oriented.
+Activities may include:
-    * An early and continuous analysis output is a relevance assessment and resulting prioritization, which can be supported by a checklist of ASR criteria (see [this blog post](https://medium.com/olzzio/architectural-significance-test-9ff17a9b4490) for the time being) <!-- STX4ZIO: Ich musste den Satz mehrmals lesen, bin aber immer noch nicht sicher, ob ich ihn verstanden habe. -->
+    * Relevance assessment and prioritization, which can be supported by a checklist of ASR criteria (see [this blog post](https://medium.com/olzzio/architectural-significance-test-9ff17a9b4490) for the time being)
     * User Story-Based Iteration Planning, Story Mapping and [Story Splitting](https://www.agilealliance.org/glossary/split/)
     * [Use Case](../artifact-templates/DPR-UseCase.md) Modeling (full vs. brief)
     * [SMART Non-Functional Requirement (NFR) Elicitation](DPR-SMART-NFR-Elicitation.md): <!-- TODO (v2.1) add "with CARGO as five meta qualities" -->
     * Value, risk and cost-based prioritization of NFRs, proposed and elaborated upon in an article by Martin Glinz ([PDF](https://www.researchgate.net/publication/3249473_A_Risk-Based_Value-Oriented_Approach_to_Quality_Requirements)) and very much in line with George Fairbank's advice on [Just Enough Software Architecture]().
     * Specification of [Agile landing zones](http://wirfs-brock.com/blog/2011/07/28/agile-landing-zones/) (Rebecca Wirfs-Brock)
 <!--